RedisLabs/redislabs-docs/content/rs/release-notes/redis-enterprise-5.md

 custom modules from [redismodules.com](http://redismodules.com/) or of your own creation.

-## Support for Docker in Production
+## Support for Docker

-Deploying and running your Redis Enterprise Pack cluster on Docker containers is now officially supported in production systems and available to pull from Docker hub.
-With the official image, you can easily and quickly deploy several containers to start running a scalable and highly available cluster Redis Enterprise Pack is famous for.
+Deploying and running your Redis Enterprise Software cluster on Docker containers is supported in development systems and available to pull from Docker hub.
+With the official image, you can easily and quickly test several containers to build the scalable and highly available cluster Redis Enterprise Software is famous for.

 For more information, go to [quick start with Redis Enterprise Pack on Docker.]({{< relref "/rs/getting-started/docker/_index.md" >}})